Things to do in London in 3 days

 Shakespeare Globe

-The reconstruction of The Globe was the dream project of American actor and director Sam Wanamaker.
 If you want to see inside the theatre, you can visit the museum exhibition and understand how it was built.

 Borough Market

-Today, the market is full of fresh produce, fresh meat and fish, baked goods, cheeses, flowers, wines, spices and other foods.
 There are also cafes, demonstration kitchens and restaurants that are part of the market, as well as many food stalls selling ready-to-eat food, including sandwiches and all kinds of street food.
-This is a great place for a good meal!

 The Shard

-Another way to enjoy the views is to head to the GŎNG Bar on the 21st floor, and while it's not as high as the observation deck, it still offers panoramic views of the city for the price of a cocktail.
+Another way to enjoy the views is to head to the GŎNG Bar on the 21st floor, and although it's not as high as the observation deck, it still offers panoramic views of the city for the price of a cocktail.
 This is a great place to enjoy a drink before or after dinner.

 Day 3: Kensington